 What is listeriosis?

 Listeriosis is a food-borne illness.
-It is caused by bacteria that may be in some foods.
+It's caused by bacteria that may be in some foods.
 The listeria germs have been found in a variety of raw foods.
 These include uncooked meats and vegetables.
-It is also in processed foods that get contaminated after processing.
+It may also be in processed foods that get contaminated after processing.
 These include soft cheeses and cold cuts at the deli counter.
 Unpasteurized (raw) milk or foods made from raw milk may have the germs.

 The CDC advises these ways to help prevent listeriosis: